• Skip to primary navigation

 Add the garlic powder, paprika, salt and pepper and stir for about 30 seconds to toast them.
 Add the lentils and broth and raise the heat to high and bring to a boil.
 Once boiling, reduce to the lowest heat and cover with a lid, tilted slightly to allow a small amount of steam to escape.

-• Simmer for about 5 minutes (set the timer) until the tenders are nearly fully tender.
+• Simmer for about 5 minutes (set the timer) until the lentils are nearly fully tender.
 Add the red curry paste and stir through.
 Cook about 3-5 more minutes or as needed for the lentils to be tender, but still hold their shape.
 You don't want them mushy.
 Keep in mind that red lentils are MUCH softer than traditional green lentils that have more of a defined bite, so if you prefer them to have more of a bite, just cook them less time.

 • Add the spinach and lime juice (start with 1 tbsp lime juice) and stir for a couple of minutes until all the spinach is wilted.
 Remove from the heat and taste.
 Add the remaining lime juice if desired and for an added kick, red pepper flakes.
 The curry paste does give a nice mild kick, but I liked the additional kick of red pepper flakes.
 I would not add them if serving to kids, so they are optional.